WHAT IS THE GTN?

 GTN is a network of research-focused centres that collaborate with small- and medium-sized organizations to advance the development, adoption, and implementation of technologies to support the greenhouse industry.

-GTN leverages faculty, students, and state-of-the-market facilities and equipment, together with funding from the Federal Economic Development Agency for Southern Ontario, to support greenhouse and related technology businesses.
+GTN leverages researchers, faculty, students, and state-of-the-market facilities and equipment, together with funding from the Federal Economic Development Agency for Southern Ontario, to support greenhouse and related technology businesses.